juniHub/storybook-app/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_For more examples, please refer to the [Documentation](https://junitiennguyen.gitbook.io/story-book)_
+_For more examples, please refer to the [Documentation](https://junitiennguyen.gitbook.io/story-book).
+This will be continued for update and maintainance._

 <!-- ROADMAP -->
 ## Roadmap